Understanding Granny Flat Financing Options

 A: Financing options include home equity lines of credit, construction loans, and cash-out refinancing.

-Q: What if my property has a non-standard annex construction?
+Q: What if my property has a non-standard annexe construction?

-A: Specialist lenders can assist with mortgages for properties with non-standard annex constructions.
+A: Specialist lenders can assist with mortgages for properties with non-standard annexe constructions.

 Q: How can I save money when building a granny flat?